Xytavious/BigDataScience/README.md

 ## World Population: 1970-2022
 ### Key Statistics of World Population from 1970 to 2022

+Below are the each year and their corresponding rank and statistics.
+The years with higher ranks have much higher populations and avrages then thoes with lower ranks.

 | Rank | 2022 Population|2020 Population | 2015 Population| 2010 Population| 2000 Population| 1990 Population|1990 Population|1990 Population|1980 Population|1970 Population|Area (km²)|Density (per km²)|Growth Rate|World Population Percentage
 |---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|
 |count |234.000000|2.340000e+02 |2.340000e+02 |2.340000e+02|2.340000e+02|2.340000e+02|2.340000e+02|2.340000e+02|2.340000e+02|2.340000e+02|2.340000e+02|234.000000|234.000000|234.000000|234.000000